craffel/music-evolution/README.md

 for i in {0..9}; do python createDatasets.py $i; done;

-Once the subsampled datasets have all been saved, you need to create the .graphml files for the networks (this speeds up loading the graphs a lot).
-As above, this needs to be done for each seed from 0 to 9:
+Once the subsampled datasets have all been saved, you need to create the .graphml files for the networks (this speeds up loading the graphs).
+Run

-python networkAnalysis.py 0
-python networkAnalysis.py 1
-python networkAnalysis.py 2
-...
-python networkAnalysis.py 9

-Again, you can run these commands in separate shell instances for cheap parallelization or you can run them sequentially with the command

-for i in {0..9}; do python networkAnalysis.py $i; done;
+python networkAnalysis.py

 Once you've created the subsampling and the .graphml files, you can reproduce the figures in the paper by running